A Passion for Helping Employees

-When in law school, he interned at the Katharine and George Alexander Community Law Center advising low-income employees under the supervision of other attorneys on employment matters including discrimination, harassment, retaliation, unemployment and wage and hour.
+When in law school, he interned at the Katharine and George Alexander Community Law Center, advising low-income employees under the supervision of other attorneys on employment matters, including discrimination, harassment, retaliation, wrongfully terminated employees, unemployment, and wage and hour.

 It was here, Silvers says, that he got a taste of what it’s like to help “those who were truly not able to help themselves.”

-I could see that in employment law matters, there were so many employees who did not fully know their rights and as a result they were being taken advantage of by their employers,” he said.
-“However these employees are not always able to take action against the employers, often for financial reasons.”
+I could see that in employment law matters, some so many employees did not fully know their rights, and as a result they were being taken advantage of by their employers,” he said.
+“However, these employees are not always able to take action against the employers, often for financial reasons.”

 Silvers perseveres in his efforts to assist those who cannot afford legal representation by volunteering advisory services.
 He received the Wiley W. Manuel Award for Pro Bono Legal Service in 2009.

-Since joining Bisnar Chase, Ian has become a key part of the firm’s class action litigation and employment law department.
-He handles a wide range of claims, including wage and hour, and takes pride in protecting employees.
+Since joining Bisnar Chase, Ian has become a key part of the firm’s class action litigation and employment law departments.
+He handles various claims, including wage and hour, and takes pride in protecting employees.

 Ian Silvers: Case Results